jmwind/jmwind.dev/book/chapter4.md

 Another common question I’m answering working with scaling tech companies is…

-Q. What’s the worst leadership advice you’ve heard?
+Question: What’s the worst leadership advice you’ve heard?

-A. By far the worst is “Hire great people and get out of their way”.
-Let me explain…
+Answer: By far the worst is “Hire great people and get out of their way”.

 ![3_1493569299797078020](chapter4-assets/3_1493569299797078020.jpg)